SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 	open
 ```

+ESTEBAN how can we have sortable lists? clicking on the bar to order?

 ### Decorating elements

 We can configure the way items are displayed in a more finer grained way.
 The following example illustrates it: we can control the icons are associated with the item using the message `displayIcon:`, the item color using the mssage `displayColor:`.
 The format (bold, italic, underline) can the controlled by the corresponding messages `displayItalic:`, `displayBold:` and `displayUnderline:` (See Figure *@figSimpleListDecorated@*).